JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

   -o table
 ```

-The owners list returned the `Mad-Hat-Labs-App` service principal.

 > ![Rogue Service Principal Owns Legacy App](evidence/05a-rogue-owner-relationship.png)
-> *Evidence: The legacy application's Owners collection identified `Mad-Hat-Labs-App` as an owner, establishing a direct ownership relationship between the rogue and legacy applications.*
+> *Highlighted: the `Mad-Hat-Labs-App` service principal listed as an owner of the legacy application.*

+The owners list returned the second application's service principal.
+That connects the two applications, and it means the attacker can mint a new secret on the legacy app whenever the current one is removed.

+### Reviewing requested Graph permissions

 Ownership matters in proportion to what the owned application can do, so I inspected the legacy application's requested resource access.